 The audition panel places auditionees on the basis of their playing ability as demonstrated in their audition only, not their AMEB or Suzuki grades.
 Grades are used as a commonly-understood standard of playing to assist auditionees in selecting the right ensemble to audition for.
 Auditionees do not need to have passed exams to gain a position – nor does having passed an exam guarantee a player a position.

-This information will be sent to all applicants by the end of September.
+This information will be sent to all applicants by start of October.
 Other key dates are listed here.

 All existing SYO members re-applying will be charged a $50.00 audition fee.
 Applicants new to SYO will be charged a $60.00 audition fee.
 These fees are payable at the time of your audition application and contribute to the booking of professional panelists, venue hire and administration for your audition.
 Find more information on fees here.